tpcarman/As-Built-Report/Reports/NSX/README.md

 | InfoLevel | NSX | 0 | >= 1

 ## Sample Report
-Below is an example of a vSphere As-Built report which includes NSX-V information.
+Below is an example of a vSphere As-Built report which includes NSX-V reporting.